-Of course it’s one of the best donut shops in the United States, but how much do you really know about this donut empire?
+Of course, it's one of the best doughnut shops in the United States (I mean, it's drive-thru doughnuts), but how much do you really know about this donut empire?
 Grab a donut hole (or three) and check out these 10 intriguing facts about Shipley Do-nuts.

 1. Shipley Do-nuts used to cost $.05 a dozen.

 Back in 1936 Lawrence Shipley, Sr. created the perfect recipe for his gourmet do-nuts.
 Rolled and cut by hand, these wholesale do-nuts were only $0.05 a dozen.